Mezosky/Feature-Extractor-SlowFast/README.md

 <img src="https://www.mdpi.com/sustainability/sustainability-14-03275/article_deploy/html/images/sustainability-14-03275-g002.png" alt="drawing" width="300" class="center"/>

-> Please if you want to use the code read the "installation" and "How to use" section.
+> If you want to use the code read the "installation" and "How to use" section.
 For the execution of the script it is necessary to set/define in the configuration file some relevant inputs for each model.

 # Installation